adonisjs/legacy.adonisjs.com/docs/docs/guides/03-database/03-orm/01-introduction.md

 - More about the Active record pattern
 - Difference between Data models and Database query builder
 - The API exposed by Lucid to manipulate data stored in a relational database
-- Working with dates and times inside Lucid models

 ## What is Active record pattern?
 Active Record is also the name of the ORM used by Ruby on Rails.
 However, the Active record pattern is a broader concept that can be implemented by any programming language or framework.